dphilipson/typescript-fsa-reducers/README.md

 Everything is typesafe.
 If the handler is handling the wrong payload type for the given action type, then TypeScript will complain.

+The reducer builders are immutable.
+Each call to `.case()` returns a new reducer rather than modifying the callee.

 `redux-typescript-reducers` exports two functions: `reducerWithInitialState` and `reducerWithoutInitialState`.
 Redux seems to really want you to provide an initial state for your reducers (and enforces it at the root level and if you use `combineReducers`), so